Which city is cheaper, Prague or Athens?

 Prague is a world class party destination.
 The city has long been famous as a beer drinking capital, and although prices are higher than they once were, the fun is the same.
 The nightlife vibe is great any night of the week, but weekends tend to be the most active.

-Athens has a variety of shopping areas worth visiting.
+Athens is a great destination for shopping.
 Most neighborhoods have a shopping street but head to Ermou Street for some of the city's best shopping.

-Both Athens and Prague are family-friendly destinations.
+Both Athens and Prague are excellent family-friendly destinations.

 You'll find plenty of family-friendly things to do in Athens.
 With its rich history, beautiful outdoor activities, and kid-friendly food, Athens is a fun place to explore with the whole family.